Need a helping hand in your bonsai cultivation efforts? You should consider the Japanese Red Maple bonsai.

 Most Japanese Maple trees produce lovely autumn foliage.
 This can be yellow or orange, but in the Japanese Red Maple bonsai, as you might expect from the name alone, that foliage is red.

-Japanese Red Maple bonsai can be grown from seeds or cuttings.
+Japanese Red Maple bonsai trees can be grown from seeds or cuttings.
 Ideally, it should be propagated (regardless of the method) in early summer.
 You can use air-layering to propagate a Japanese Red Maple or you can purchase it as a starter plant from a nursery.

 If you are going to plant from seeds, you will want to place the seeds in the refrigerator for 100 days.
 This will allow stratification to occur, which breaks down the tough seed coating and prepares the seeds for germination.
 Then, let the seeds soak for at least 24 hours before planting.
 You can plant in a heat-proof container.